patrickarlt/acetate-site/src/documentation/server.md

 // use server.stop() to stop the server
 ```

 In general, you can pass any [Browsersync options](https://www.browsersync.io/docs/options/) to the server mode as a second argument.
-However, Acetate will modify any options in the following way:
+However, Acetate will modify options in the following way:

 * `logPrefix` will always be Acetate
 * `logLevel` will always match Acetates log level